best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

-# Peer Review
+# Peer review

-Peer review of code is a quality assurance activity, where a developer other than the code's author views and tests the usage of piece of code.
+Peer review of code is a quality assurance activity, where a developer other than the code's author views and tests the usage of a piece of code.

 ## Motivation